The Stagecoach Road Historical Trail is found within the Savage Gulf State Natural Area between the Collins Rim Trail

 and the Connector Trail

 .
 This trail can be used to make a 12+ mile loop by running the Collins Rim Trail

-Stagecoach Road Historic Trail
+, the Stagecoach Road Trail, the Connector Trail

 The Stagecoach Road Historical Trail was originally a section of a toll road built in the 1840s, and so most of the trail is much wider than a traditional running trail.
 However, after over 150 years of erosion, the trail is very rocky, not smooth or anything resembling what you might imagine a coach could have used.

 if you want the 8% grade to work in your favor.
 Though there are plenty of steeper trail sections on other Savage Gulf trails, the entire length of this trail is a steady grade, and running up it would be a chore.